Madagascar: ‘Children do not run or play — in their eyes is deep sorrow'

 Unless urgent action is taken now, the number of people in this category will double over the next lean season which starts in October.

-The crisis we see today in the South of Madagascar is a result of multiple factors, including deforestation and climate change.
+The crisis we see today in the South of Madagascar is a result of multiple factors, including deforestation and climate extremes.
 The World Food Programme (WFP) is responding to the immediate needs of around 750,000 people every month, but the situation is deteriorating fast and current support is not enough to offset the impact and the risk of famine.
 Only through a joint effort by UN agencies, partner governments and NGOs we will be able to save lives and ensure people in this part of the country have better, sustainable futures.

 WFP urgently needs US$74 million over the next six months to avert disaster in southern Madagascar.